-Arthritis literally means "joint inflammation".
 Many people think arthritis is a single disease, but it's not.
-Arthritis refers to a group of more than 100 rheumatic diseases and other conditions that can cause pain, stiffness and swelling in the joints.
+Arthritis literally means "joint inflammation" and refers to a group of more than 100 rheumatic diseases and related conditions that are associated with joint pain, joint stiffness and swelling.

-Osteoarthritis, also known as degenerative joint disease, results from wear and tear.
-There is cartilage damage which canlead to decreased joint function.
+Osteoarthritis, also known as degenerative joint disease, results from wear and tear on the joint.
+Cartilage damage develops which can lead to decreased joint function.
 The first signs of osteoarthritis are:

 - joint pain

 - joint swelling

 - decreased range of motion

 Usually, osteoarthritis onset is subtle and gradual, involving one or only a few joints.
 The joints most often affected are the:

 The risk of developing osteoarthritis increases with age.
 Other risk factors include: joint injury, obesity, and repetitive use of the joint.